-Olympic Entertainment Sues Ukraine over 2009 Closure of Casinos
+Olympic Gaming Sues Ukraine over 2009 Closure of Casinos

 Olympic Entertainment Group (OEG) filed a lawsuit against the Ukrainian government this week in response to its ban of gambling and closure of OEG’s casinos in the country.
 Olympic Entertainment, which is listed on the NASDAQ Baltic Market, is based in Estonia and has offices in Latvia and Lithuania.

 In 2009, the government of Ukraine announced a comprehensive ban on gambling.
 Gaming establishments in the eastern European country were severely restricted, with foreign casino operators forced to close.

 Ten years later, OEG opening arbitration proceedings in accordance with the UN Commission on International Trade.
 The Ukraine’s Ministry of Justice received notification this week of the arbitration proceedings.